Screenshot of video purporting to show shooting of Palestinian teen by security forces..

 (photo credit: B'TSELEM)

-The arrest involves the fatal shooting of Nadim Nuwara, 17, on Nakba Day in May.
-Nuwara was killed when scores of Palestinians attacked IDF soldiers with stones at a protest near the Ofer Prison, located between Ramallah and the Givat Ze’ev settlement.
+The indictment occurred on November 23, revolving around the fatal shooting of Nadim Nuwara, 17, on Nakba Day, when Palestinians mourn the establishment of the State of Israel.
+Nuwara was killed when scores of Palestinians attacked IDF soldiers with stones at a protest near Ofer Prison, located between Ramallah and Givat Ze’ev.

 Palestinians have claimed that the footage proves that the teenagers were shot despite posing no immediate threat to Israeli forces.

 The IDF denied the allegation and insisted that only rubber bullets were used.
-Defense Minister Moshe Ya’alon has suggested the surveillance video might have been doctored, an allegation the human rights groups that distributed the material have denied.
+Defense Minister Moshe Ya’alon had suggested the surveillance video might have been doctored, an allegation the humanrights groups that distributed the material have denied.

-At the time, an IDF source said 150 Palestinians who had gathered to mark Nakba Day threw firebombs and rocks at soldiers and border policemen, and rolled burning tires at them.
+At the time, an IDF source said 150 Palestinians who had gathered to mark Nakba Day threw firebombs and rocks at soldiers and border policemen as well as rolling burning tires at them.